TomMuc1/Dump1090-Daily-Aircraft-Report/README.md

 ### Dump1090-Daily-Aircraft-Report

-Aggregates Dump1090 received messages to a daily report and sends an email and/or writes a log-file and/or writes to MySql database
+Aggregates Dump1090 received messages to a daily report then emails and/or writes log-file and/or writes to MySql database

 ![Alt text](screen.png?raw=true "Sample Report")